dudeperf3ct/dudeperf3ct.github.io/_posts/2019-12-29-Tabular-Solution.md

 ### Markov Reward Process

-<span color="blue">A Markov reward process is a Markov chain with values.</span> In Markov reward processes, each transition is associated with a reward.
-The agent-environment interaction can be episodic i.e. broken into episodes, terminating after ending up in a terminal state or continuous, in which the interaction does not naturally break into episodes but continues without limit.
-That is why we introduce a discounted delayed reward.
+<span class="blue">A Markov reward process is a Markov chain with values.</span> In Markov reward processes, each transition is associated with a reward.
+The agent-environment interaction can be episodic i.e. broken into episodes, terminating after ending up in a terminal state or continuous in which the interaction does not naturally break into episodes but continues without limit.
+That is why we, introduce a discounted delayed reward.
 If $$\gamma$$ = 0, we get a myopic agent concerned only with maximising immediate rewards and $$\gamma$$ = 1, we get a far-sighted agent which takes future rewards into account more strongly.

 Markov Reward Process is a tuple ($$\mathcal{S}$$, $$\mathcal{P}$$, $$\mathcal{R}$$, $$\gamma$$),